hexylena/bdb/9-redo/report.md

 - I was concerned about my physical location being seen behind me [A, B]
 - I was concerned about distracting my classmates

-Where A are things that affect under represented minorities more than Cis-Het-White-Male students, and B are items that affect female students more than male students.
+Where A are things that affect under represented minorities more than Cis/Het-White-Male students, and B are items that affect female students more than male students.
 None of these are desireable feelings that students should experience, and this concern is easily removed by not requiring cameras.

 ## What can we really tell?